Disney bomb: Post-war development

 The penetration performance (14 ft 8 in of concrete) of the Disney was found to be satisfactory, with a predicted maximum penetration of 16 ft 8 in.
 One of the bombs penetrated both Valentin's concrete roof and its 3 ft concrete floor, coming to rest completely buried in the sand under structure's foundations.
 However, there were problems with the bombs.
 The reliability of the rocket booster ignition was considered unsatisfactory, with a failure rate of around 37% during the trials.
 Also, some bombs broke up on impact with the target due to flaws in the steel casing, and bombs struck at an angle, increasing the effective thickness of concrete they had to penetrate.
 Furthermore, it was noted that the warhead of the bomb was comparatively small, so a very large bunker complex such as Valentin would have required many penetrating hits to be sure of destroying all the contents.

 In comparison, the effective concrete penetration of the Tallboy and Grand Slams was similar to the Disney, around 14 ft.
 Although these bombs directly penetrated only around 7 ft of concrete, the remaining thickness was blown in by the detonation of the bombs' enormous explosive charge.
 The roof of Valentin had been penetrated by two Grand Slams before the war ended but, as there was no detonation inside the bunker, there was little damage to the complex aside from the large holes in the roof.
 Post-war examination revealed installations inside the bunker remained comparatively unscathed.

 The conclusion of Project Ruby was that none of the bombs tested was completely suitable, and development of a new concrete-penetrating bomb was recommended.
 The Disney's rocket-assist was viewed as a worthwhile feature that should be incorporated into any new bomb designs because target penetration increases with strike velocity, although penetration increases only marginally from drop altitudes higher than 20000 ft.

-In January 2009, the body of an inactive Disney bomb, with its 500 lb explosive charge, was extracted from the roof of Watten bunker, by now a private museum, where it had embedded itself during one of the 1945 test-drops.
+In January 2009, the body of an inactive Disney bomb, with its 500 lb explosive charge, was extracted from the roof of Watten bunker, by then a private museum, where it had embedded itself during one of the 1945 test-drops.
 The bomb was transferred to the ammunition depot at La Gueule d'Ours, two kilometres from the centre of Vimy, where recovered chemical ammunition and equipment from the First World War is processed.